 “As a 35 old man called Peter, I want to eat something tasty when I'm hungry, so I don’t feel hungry anymore”.

-If it was a goal-oriented persona the story would have been something like: ”As a senior chronicle patient who wants to enjoy her/his retirement the most, I want to be able to easily contact my doctor anytime I need, so I can feel relaxed about my wealth status” - it would only refer to demographics that would have a causality relation with the persona's goals and focus on the desired outcome, making it very similar to the job-to-be-done.
+”As a senior chronicle patient who wants to enjoy retirement the most, I want to be able to easily contact my doctor anytime, so I can feel at ease with my health status”

 “When I have only 2 minutes to stave off hunger between meetings, I want to grab something that will be quick and easy”.

 But what is “easy”?